oxygen-updater/build-props/README.md

 ### How do we obtain these files?

 `build.prop`s and `oem_build.prop`s are usually extracted directly from the ZIP, or copied manually from a rooted device.
+They are located in `/system` partition for devices running versions of OxygenOS that are not based on ColorOS codebase. `oem_build.prop` files are specific to OxygenOS 11.
+For devices running on the ColorOS-based OxygenOS (meaning OxygenOS 11.3 and newer), the `build.prop` file is retrieved from `my_manifest` partition.

 A `getprop` output can be obtained either by:

 * Installing ADB, connecting the device, and running the `adb shell getprop > filename.getprop`